moodle-an-hochschulen/moodle-local_sandbox/README.md

 Changes
 =======
-2013-07-30 - Transfer Github repository from github.com/abias/... to github.com/moodleuulm/...; Please update your Git paths if necessary
+2014-01-31 - Check compatibility for Moodle 2.6, no functionality change 2013-07-30 - Transfer Github repository from github.com/abias/... to github.com/moodleuulm/...; Please update your Git paths if necessary
 2013-07-30 - Check compatibility for Moodle 2.5, fixed a timezone flaw which caused sandbox to run at the wrong hour when system timezone was not GMT
 2013-04-23 - Check if we need to specify log events